GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/game-analytics.md

 # Game Analytics

-!!! note

-    **Who can use this feature:** All users with a GDevelop account who have published their game on [gd.games](https://gd.games).
-Some limitations may apply depending on the license type.

 Player analytics are essential during video game development.
 They provide data on how long players stay engaged with the game and how quickly they lose interest.
 By understanding these patterns, developers can tailor game features to better suit player preferences, enhancing enjoyment and engagement.
 Alongside player feedback, this information guides improvements, helping ensure the game's success by making it more appealing and enjoyable for its audience.

 ![Manage-Games-Dashoard](Manage-Games-Dashboard.png)

-## Accessing game metrics
+## Accessing game metric

-When you've opened the "Manage" section, find the game you'd like to evaluate and click "Manage game".
+Find the game you'd like to access on GDevelop home and click "Manage".
 Under the thumbnail image you'll see the "Analytics" card displaying the numer of sessions in your game.
 Click "See all" to access the full report.

 ![Game-Dashboard](Game-Dashboard.png)